babel/website/docs/v8-migration-api.md

   A `Super` node represents `super` in super call `super()` and super property `super.foo`. `super` can not be a standalone expression.
 In other words, `t.isExpression(t.super())` will return `false` in Babel 8.

-  __Migration__: Search usage of `t.isExpression`, `t.assertsExpression` and `Expression` alias in the plugin visitor, update the usage when you are handling super call and super property.
+  __Migration__: Search usage of `t.isExpression`, `t.assertsExpression` and `Expression` alias in the plugin visitor, and if necessary, update the usage when you are handling super call and super property.
 For example,

   ```diff title="my-babel-plugin.js"
   // Add `.foo` to an expression